Coal News We love to talk!

 The countries also agreed to continue the cooperation in supply and purchase of crude oil.
 The two sides also discussed the marine insurance charged by the Iranian insurance companies for shipment of oil to India and arranging ships for carrying out the voyage.
 "The Indian side requested the Iranian side to consider sourcing more goods from India to rectify the trade balance.
 The Iranian side agreed to consider this request," the statement added.

-- Petrol pumps to go on blackout in Rajasthan Read more
+- Electricity rates likely to go up in Delhi Read more